Free Online Collage Maker

 You can add up to 20 images per collage.
 For grid layouts, images fill the available slots (4 for 2x2, 9 for 3x3, 6 for 2x3).
 Masonry, strip, and freestyle layouts can use all 20 images.
 Performance depends on your device's available memory and GPU capabilities.

 Yes.
 The gap slider controls spacing from 0 to 40 pixels.
 The background color you choose shows through the gaps.
-Combined with the border radius slider (0-40px), you can create anything from seamless edge-to-edge collages to rounded-corner card-style layouts.
+Combined with the border radius slider (0-40px), you can create anything from smooth edge-to-edge collages to rounded-corner card-style layouts.

 Export as PNG for lossless quality (best for graphics and images with text) or JPEG with a quality slider from 10% to 100%.
 A JPEG quality of 85-92% offers a good balance between file size and visual quality for photographs.